 The village is linear in nature and the central part, which has been designated as a Conservation Area contains a number of thatched properties some dating back to the 1600s.
 The use of flint, particularly for the building of boundary walls adds to the character of the village.

 The church of St Mary and the Sacred Host of Heaven, which is situated at the centre of the village in the Conservation Area dates back to the late 13th century.
 There is also a United Reformed church in the village.

 The facilities within the village of Cheveley include a primary school, a recreation ground with a children’s play area and a sports pavilion, a parish hall (in the former URC), a public house and a grocery shop and post office.
 There is a regular bus service to Newmarket.

-There are a number of clubs and organisations operating in the village community including the Women’s Institute, the Community Association, a men’s football team, Evergreens, the British Legion, Brownies and a playgroup.
+There are a number of clubs and organisations operating in the village community including the Women’s Institute, the Community Association, a men’s football team, Evergreens, the British Legion and Brownies.

 - Cheveley Hundred

 - Cheveley Parish